colelawrence/decipad/apps/docs/docs/quick-start/notebooks.md

 - To **duplicate your notebook**, on your workspace, hover the notebook you wish to duplicate, click the `•••` button on the right, and click `Duplicate`.

+## Archive a Notebook

+Archive a notebook.

+- To **archive a notebook**, on your workspace, hover the notebook you wish to delete, click the `•••` button on the right, and click `Archive`.

 ## Delete a Notebook

 Delete a notebook forever.
+You can only delete notebooks that have been archived, to prevent accidental loss of data.

-- To **delete a notebook**, on your workspace, hover the notebook you wish to delete, click the `•••` button on the right, and click `Delete`.
+- To **delete a notebook**, in the dashboard, on your archived notebooks section, hover the notebook you wish to delete, click the `•••` button on the right, and click `Delete`.

 ## Export a Notebook